mindkomm/woocommerce-email-text-edit/README.md

 - Processing order
 - Refunded order

-Additionally, if you use the WooCommerce Subscriptions plugin, the following email types are supported as well:
+Additionally, if you use the
+*WooCommerce Subscriptions* plugin, the following email types are supported as well:

 - Completed Renewal Order
 - Subscription Switch Complete
 - Customer Payment Retry
 - Processing Renewal Order
 - Customer Renewal Invoice

+If you want to test how your emails will look without having to create and send a lot of orders, you can use the very handy [WooCommerce Email Test](https://wordpress.org/plugins/woocommerce-email-test/) plugin.

 ## Technical details